chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 - `prompt_toolkit` makes it easy for building awesome command line apps
 - `meetup-api` provides us with the data for the meetup
-- `asciinema` isn't strictly necessary and we'll talk about it last
+- `asciinema` which is also in the `requirements.txt` isn't strictly necessary and we'll talk about it last

 `execute` function is where you would be writing your application logic.